-Fourth day coverage of the 68th Berlin International Film Festival with reviews of Russian film Dovlatov and the French Eva
+Fourth-day coverage of the 68th Berlin International Film Festival with reviews of the Russian film Dovlatov and the French Eva

 No matter what you think of Vladimir Putin’s Russia today, seeing that a film like Dovlatov had the support and funding of the Russian government is at least a sign that things are now (culturally) different from 50 years ago.
 Times have changed, and a writer like Sergei Dovlatov (1941–1990) — who struggled to have his works appreciated in a decadent Soviet society that only valued inoffensive, uplifting art — has since become one of the most popular Russian writers of the late 20th century (even if after his death), which also gives his tragic story an ironically optimistic note that transcends what we see on screen.